Brigitte Young: Membership in Boards, Panels and Committees

-In November 2011 Young was nominated by the Minister of European Affairs of North Rhine-Westphalia, Germany, and the University of Düsseldorf to advise the state government on the regional impact of the Euro crisis, and to work on possible recommendations to avoid an economic downturn.
+In November 2011 Young was nominated by the Minister of European Affairs of North Rhine-Westphalia, Germany, and the University of Düsseldorf to advise the state government on the regional impact of the euro area crisis, and to work on possible recommendations to avoid an economic downturn.

-In addition she has worked for the European Commission in several projects as independent expert and consultant on issues related to innovative research on the Financial crisis of 2007–08 and policy responses.
+In addition she has worked for the European Commission in several projects as independent expert and consultant on issues related to innovative research on the 2008 financial crisis and policy responses.
 From 2010 to 2014 she was also a German delegate to the EU-COST project on "Systemic Risks, Financial Crises and Credit".
 Young is also a scientific advisor to the EU-funded multidisciplinary research group FESSUD (Financialization, Economy, Society, and Sustainable Development) since 2011.

 Brigitte Young is on the editorial board of the Journal of Economic Policy Reform, the Internationalist Feminist Journal of Politics, Global Governance.
 A Review of Multilateralism and International Organizations, and on the editorial review board of the book series Global Political Economies of Gender and Sexuality.
 Moreover, she was a member of the scientific board of Attac.